carlitoplatanito/gulpstrap/README.md

 ```
 npm install
-bower install
 ```
-Now just run ```gulp watch```.
+Now just run `npm start`.

-or any of the specific tasks
+or any of the specific gulp tasks

 ```
 gulp build # builds the entire project
 gulp publish # builds the project then ftps it (check /src/tasks/ftp.js for creds and settings)
 ```

-Note: If you have Atom(http://atom.io) install the NPM Install and Gulp Helper packages.
-You will then just have to open the project and npm will install all the packages automatically, then press CTRL + OPTION(ALT) + G for gulp watch to run in the inline terminal.

 Configuration
 =========